diagnomind/mind/README.md

 $> coverage html    # This will produce an html to see the coverage in every file.
 ```

 Note that the `mind.keras` model must be in `src/mind/model/mind.keras`, to be able to execute correctly afterwards.
+The compiled model is not included in the code, it is included in the releases.

 ## Usage